Turn your face to the sun

 At Waipapa Point, the wind is a living thing.

 Maori populated the rough coastline and brooding ranges with legends of colourful heroes and dreadful monsters.
 Whalers plied their brutal trade along the Catlins Coast from the earliest days of European settlement.
 Timber cutters hacked at the seemingly endless forests.
-Farming replaced these boom-and-bust industries and today it is the continual stream of camper vans and tourists which have re-invigorated the economy of the Catlins.
+Farming replaced these boom-and-bust industries and today it is the continual stream of camper vans and tourists which has re-invigorated the economy of the Catlins.

 East of Fortrose I turn off the Southern Scenic Route at Otara and follow a gravel road out to Waipapa Point.
 The paddocks are dotted with ewes and lambs: a sight now so uncommon in dairy-converted Canterbury that I find myself staring in wonder at the woolley hordes.
 I stop while a shepherd shifts some late-lambers across the road.
 His team of huntaways gleefully micturate on the wheels of my townie truck while his business-like heading dogs control the mob.